 During World War I, one measure related to war in Europe “tied the Senate up for 33 days and blocked passage of three major appropriations bills,” prompting President Woodrow Wilson to act.
 At his urging, senators adopted Rule 22 in 1917, which “allowed the Senate to end a debate with a two-thirds majority vote, a device known as ‘cloture’.”
 Since 1975, the cloture motion only needs to be adopted by three-fifths of the Senate (60 votes), after which debate can only continue for a maximum of 30 additional hours before the Senate needs to vote on the matter (only a simple majority is needed to pass the bill).
 Important exceptions to the filibuster rule include nominations to executive branch positions and federal judgeships, which only require a simply majority rather than three-fifths to end debate.

 There is a debate over the filibuster.
 One side argues it is not needed because our Founding Fathers structured the Senate in such a way that the minority view is protected.
 Others disagree, saying the filibuster is required to protect the minority.

 The Federalist Society explains the filibuster further (4 min):

 When the Senate and House pass the same bill with different policy language, the differences are worked out in a conference committee.
-A conference committee is made up of members from both the Senate and the House who work together to come to a consensus about the different provisions in the bill.
+A conference committee is a temporary committee made up of members from both the Senate and the House who work together to come to a consensus about the different provisions in the bill.
 Each chamber then has to approve the final compromise legislative text and it is then sent to the President to be signed into law.